IgrikXD/WSPR-beacon/Assembly-guide.md

 When manufacturing the PCB, use FR-4 material with a thickness of 1.6 mm and a copper weight oequal to 1 oz.
 Although this is not the best material for radio frequency equipment, it is the most popular and widely available.
 The use of FR-4 material is necessary to ensure the wawe impedance of the RF line is 50 ohms.
 Failure to meet this requirement will result in additional signal loss during device operation.
 The impedance calculations were performed for a material with a dielectric constant Er = 4.6 (FR-4) using the [Saturn PCB Design V7.08](http://www.saturnpcb.com/pcb_toolkit/) toolkit.

 ## Winding a bifilar transformer
 For winding a bifilar transformer, I recommend you use the instructions from [QRP-Labs: "10-turn bifilar-winding option"](https://qrp-labs.com/images/ultimate3s/assembly_u3s_r3_lt.pdf).

+**The only difference lies in the method of soldering the bifilar transformer on the PCB:** you need to solder the end of the primary winding to the beginning of the secondary winding - this will be one of the transformer leads, which is soldered as the central contact of the transformer on the PCB.

 ## Installing the PCB in the aluminum enclosure

-To assemble the device, an aluminum case with dimensions 80 x 50 x 20mm is used.
+To assemble the device, an aluminum case with dimensions 80 x 50 x 20 mm is used.

 Install the PCB in one part of the enclosure by placing it on the appropriate chassis.
 Screw on the side covers of the chassis and tighten the nuts on the SMA connectors - this will secure the PCB and allow you to mark the locations for cutting the holes for the SW1 toggle switch.
 Take the SW1 toggle switch and place it in the mounting location on the PCB.
 The area where the toggle switch contacts the side of the case must be milled (_you can use a 6mm round file_) so that the toggle switch can be positioned and soldered to the PCB.